-With the additional soundings the improvements in the LLJ region are significant and the largest impacts are on the Santa Cruz region (Table 2), where the CDAS and GDAS have the largest uncertainties (RMSE).
-All the simulations show a negative bias (simulation - observation; Table 2) for the zonal wind component but the biases are significantly reduced with the inclusion of the SALLJEX sounding data.
-The largest RMSE for the zonal wind is found for CDAS2 (7.9) follow by GDAS (7.0) that are reduced to less than 60% (4.9) in CDAS2r and to less than 40% in GDASr (2.9).
+With the additional soundings the improvements in the LLJ region are significant and the largest impacts are on the Santa Cruz region (Table 2) where the CDAS and GDAS have the largest uncertainties (RMSE).
+All simulations show a negative bias (simulation - observation; Table 2) for the zonal wind component, but the biases are significantly reduced with the inclusion of the SALLJEX sounding data.
+The largest RMSE for the zonal wind is found for CDAS-2 (7.9), followed by GDAS (7.0), and are reduced to 62% (4.9) in CDAS-2r and to 40% in GDASr (2.9).

-For the meridional wind component, all the simulations show a positive bias (underestimate of the LLJ) for the Santa Cruz region.
+For the meridional wind component, all simulations show a positive bias (underestimate of the LLJ) for the Santa Cruz region.
 It is apparent that all the simulations have similar RMSE (near 5.5), but with the additional SALLJEX sounding data improvements in GDASr and GDASrp are more substantial (1.9 and 2.3, respectively), indicating that GDAS is more capable of including the information from the soundings.
 With the inclusion of PIBAL additional improvements are minor for the u and v wind components.